IBM-Cloud/openwhisk-sql-query/README.md

 SQL Query requires an IAM token to be used when making API calls.
 Since IAM tokens expire after 60 minutes, it's advised to create an API Key.
 The API key will be referenced during package deployment.

-1. Log in to IBM Cloud and select [Manage > Security > Platform API Keys](https://console.bluemix.net/iam/#/apikeys).
+3. Log in to IBM Cloud and select [Manage > Security > Platform API Keys](https://console.bluemix.net/iam/#/apikeys).
-2. Create an API key for your own personal identity, copy the key value, and save it in a secure place.
+4. Create an API key for your own personal identity, copy the key value, and save it in a secure place.
 After you leave the page, you will no longer be able to access this value.

 ## Installing the SQL Query package

-Use the Cloud Functions CLI to install the SQL Query package into your namespace.
+Use the Cloud Functions CLI plugin to install the SQL Query package into your namespace.

 1. [Install the Cloud Functions plugin for the IBM Cloud CLI](bluemix_cli.html#cloudfunctions_cli).
 2. Install the `wskdeploy` command.
 See the [Apache OpenWhisk documentation](https://github.com/apache/incubator-openwhisk-wskdeploy#building-the-project).